Gene polymorphism: Differences between gene polymorphism and mutation

-In the case of silent mutations there isn't a change in fitness, and the pressures responsible for Hardy-Weinberg equilibrium have no impact on the accumulation of silent polymorphisms over time.
+In the case of silent mutations, there is no change in fitness, and the pressures responsible for Hardy-Weinberg equilibrium have no impact on the accumulation of silent polymorphisms over time.
 Most often, a polymorphism is variation in a single nucleotide (SNP), but also can be insertion or deletion of one or more nucleotides, changes in the number of times a short or longer sequence is repeated (both of these are common in parts of DNA that don't directly code for a protein, as are SNPs, but can have major effects on gene expression).
 Polymorphisms which result in a change in fitness are the grist for the mill of evolution by natural selection.
 All genetic polymorphisms start out as a mutation, but only if they are germline and are not lethal can they spread into a population.
 Polymorphisms are classified based on what happens at the level of the individual mutation in the DNA sequence (or RNA sequence in the case of RNA viruses), and what effect the mutation has on the phenotype (i.e. silent or resulting in some change in function or change in fitness).
 Polymorphisms are also classified based on whether the change is in the sequence of the resulting protein or in the regulation of the expression of the gene, which can occur at sites that are typically upstream and adjacent to the gene, but not always.